 Under this programme, on 31 March 2016 all the Housing New Zealand (HNZ) properties in Tāmaki were transferred to TRC.
-From this date, TRC are responsible for both managing the 2,800 existing social houses and for leading on all social housing redevelopment in Tāmaki.
+From this date, TRC are responsible for both managing the approximately 2,800 existing social housing properties and for leading on housing redevelopment in Tāmaki.

-Through its shareholders, TRC has been mandated to replace 2,500 social houses with a minimum of 7,500 mixed tenure houses over a period of 10-15 years.
+Through its shareholders, TRC has been mandated to replace around 2,500 social houses with a minimum of 7,500 mixed tenure houses over a period of 10-15 years.
 TRC will achieve this by: